mp-231 - mp-231 - Medical Policies

 Medical Policy Group, April 2020 (4): Updates to Key Points and References.
 No change to policy statement.

-Medical Policy Group, August 2021 (4): Removed policy statements effective for dates of service on or after July1, 2009 through October 14, 2017.
-Policy statement updated to remove "not medically necessary", no change in policy intent.
+Medical Policy Group, August 2021 (4): Removed policy statements effective for dates of service on or after July 1, 2009 through October 14, 2017.
+Policy statement updated to remove “not medically necessary,” no change to policy intent.
 Updates to References.

 This medical policy is not an authorization, certification, explanation of benefits, or a contract.
 Eligibility and benefits are determined on a case-by-case basis according to the terms of the member’s plan in effect as of the date services are rendered.
 All medical policies are based on (i) research of current medical literature and (ii) review of common medical practices in the treatment and diagnosis of disease as of the date hereof.
 Physicians and other providers are solely responsible for all aspects of medical care and treatment, including the type, quality, and levels of care and treatment.

 This policy is intended to be used for adjudication of claims (including pre-admission certification, pre-determinations, and pre-procedure review) in Blue Cross and Blue Shield’s administration of plan contracts.

 The plan does not approve or deny procedures, services, testing, or equipment for our members.
 Our decisions concern coverage only.
 The decision of whether or not to have a certain test, treatment or procedure is one made between the physician and his/her patient.
 The plan administers benefits based on the member’s contract and corporate medical policies.
 Physicians should always exercise their best medical judgment in providing the care they feel is most appropriate for their patients.
 Needed care should not be delayed or refused because of a coverage determination.

 As a general rule, benefits are payable under health plans only in cases of medical necessity and only if services or supplies are not investigational, provided the customer group contracts have such coverage.